surajdurgesht/Automatic_Speech_Recognition/README.md

 Automatic Speech Recognition (ASR)

-Automatic speech recognition (or speech-to-text) systems transform speech uterances into their corresponding text form, typically in the form of a word sequence
+Automatic speech recognition (or speech-to-text) systems transform speech into their corresponding text form, typically in the form of a word sequence

 https://kaldi-asr.org/